 Dealing with Limited data Scenarios

 AI thrives on large-scale computer resources, data, and efficient algorithms.
 Without these elements, AI initiatives can fail.
-Building useful AI systems can be achieved with varying amounts of data, from as few as 100 data points to massive 'big data' sets.
+Building useful AI systems can be achieved with varying amounts of data, from as few as 100 data points to massive ‘big data’ sets.
 However, obtaining more data is always beneficial.
 Mature organizations often employ sophisticated, multi-year data acquisition strategies tailored to their specific industry and situation.
-For instance, Google and Baidu offer numerous free products to gather data that can be monetized in other ways.
+For instance, companies like Google and Baidu offer numerous free products to gather data that can be monetized in other ways.
 However, training data is often scarce for many valuable ML tasks, with 75% of the challenge in ML being the creation of the right dataset.

-A number of strategies exist if data is limited: Active learning aims to utilize subject matter experts efficiently by having them label data points deemed most valuable to the model.
-In a semi-supervised learning setting, a small labeled training set is combined with a larger unlabeled data set to maximize data utilization.
+A number of strategies exist if data is limited: Active learning aims to utilize subject matter experts efficiently by having them label the data points deemed most valuable to the model.
+In a semi-supervised learning setting, a small labeled training set is combined with a larger unlabeled dataset to maximize data utilization.
 Transfer learning involves taking pre-trained models and applying them to a new dataset and task, allowing organizations to benefit from existing models.
-Additionally, the 2014 breakthrough of Generative Adversarial Nets (GANs) offers a means to generate authentic-looking images, which can help improve datasets with limited samples.
+Additionally, the 2014 breakthrough of Generative Adversarial Networks (GANs) offers a means to generate authentic-looking images, which can help improve datasets with limited samples.
 Lastly, weakly supervised learning algorithms are designed to learn effectively from such imperfect labels by leveraging various techniques, such as incorporating domain knowledge, exploiting the structure of the data, or employing robust learning methods to handle the uncertainty in the labels.

 Building a successful Data Flywheel

 The concept of the flywheel, popularized by author Jim Collins, refers to a self-reinforcing loop of key initiatives that drive long-term business success.
 When applied to data collection and utilization, a Data Flywheel can create a self-sustaining momentum for data-driven growth.
 The Data Flywheel is propelled by many components acting in concert, amounting to a whole that is greater than the sum of its parts.
-To enable this, we need to establish a high-level flow of data from web apps and data logging systems, tools, services, and processes to our data warehouse, and ultimately, facilitate the consumption of data for data-driven features or apps in an end-to-end manner.
+To enable this, we need to establish a high-level flow of data from web apps, data logging systems, tools, services, and processes to our data warehouse, and ultimately facilitate the consumption of data for data-driven features or apps in an end-to-end manner.

-Key Steps in Building a Data Flywheel:
+Key steps in Building a Data Flywheel:

 • Move data and workloads to the cloud for easier management and scalability.